microsoft/nni/docs/FrameworkControllerMode.md

    * frameworkAttemptCompletionPolicy: the policy to run framework, please refer the [user-manual](https://github.com/Microsoft/frameworkcontroller/blob/master/doc/user-manual.md) to get the specific information.

 ## How to run example
 After you prepare a config file, you could run your experiment by nnictl.
-The way to start an experiment on frameworkcontroller is similar to kubeflow, please the [document](./KubeflowMode.md) for more information.
+The way to start an experiment on frameworkcontroller is similar to kubeflow, please refer the [document](./KubeflowMode.md) for more information.